All Episodes

 We don't know the answer.

-Uh, but ultimately we will get there.
+But ultimately, we will get there.

 We have pandemics.

-We had a pandemic.
+We had, for example, in the Biden-Obama administration, we had a pandemic.

 It started in April, their first year in office, 2009.

-Uh we lost a lot of people worldwide globally.
+We lost a lot of people worldwide globally.

-The estimates uh go as high as 575,000 people died from H1N1, known as the swine flu in the United States of America from April of 2009 to April of 2010.
+The estimates go as high as 575,000 people died from H1N1, known as the swine flu.

 And I don't remember the hysteria back then.

-But again, it's it's weaponized.
+But again, it's weaponized.

 We live in a different time.

-Uh Dr. Mark Siegel is with us, professor of medicine, New York University, Fox News contributor.
+Dr. Mark Siegel is with us, professor of medicine, New York University, Fox News contributor.

-And what I see is okay they first that the WHO noticed on December 30th a virus looking type of thing with pneumonia symptoms in China.
+And what I see is, okay, they first, that the WHO noticed on December 30th a virus-looking type of thing with pneumonia symptoms in China.

-January 7th of this year they identified corona.
+January 7th of this year, they identified corona.

 January 31st, Donald J. Trump declared a national emergency, and he did something that very few people ever did.